British Bugs

 The Psylloidea (psyllids) or jumping plant lice are small plant-feeding insects that

 form the group called Sternorrhyncha together with aphids, phylloxerans, scale insects and whiteflies.
-They are one of the least studied and, in some ways, most difficult groups of UK Hemiptera.
-The literature needed to identify them is largely out of print, and there is not currently a UK recording scheme.
+They are one of the least studied and, in some ways, most interesting groups of UK Hemiptera.

-Psyllids are generally small (around 2-3 mm), but with a good macrophotograph, a fair number can be reasonably easily identified.
-Ideally, both a side and a top view should be examined, and many species require at least external details of the genitalia for identification.
-Most species are strongly host-specific, meaning that the host plant is an essential part of the identification process (or at least a very helpful confirmatory character).
+Psyllids are generally small (around 2-3 mm), but with a good close up photo, a fair number can be reasonably easily identified.
+Ideally, both a side and a top view is neccesary and many species require at least external details of the genitalia for identification.
+Most species are strongly host-specific, meaning that the host plant is an essential part of the identification process (or at least a very helpful confirmatory character during the summer months).
+In Britain the majority of species are found on trees and shrubs, with relatively few species associated with herbaceous plants and none on grasses.

-There are some 80 species in the UK, but this number is probably underestimated.
+There are some 80 species in the UK, but this figure is almost certainly higher.

 and the taxonomy revised according to: Ossiannilsson, F. 1992.
 The Psylloidea (Homoptera) of Fennoscandia and Denmark.
 Fauna Entomologica Scandinavia, vol. 26.
 E. J. Brill, Leiden, 347 pp.